Seeking out banknote locations on world currency

 - ever go back there?

-The Chinese 20 Yuan note captures the view of Guilin’s Li River looking out towards the limestone casts with a fisherman in the foreground plying his trade with his cormorant.
+The Chinese 20 Yuan note captures the view of Guilin’s Li River looking out towards the limestone casts.
+There’s a fisherman in the foreground plying his trade with his cormorant.
 We couldn’t wait for a passing fisherman but we got close enough to replicating the scene.

 Looking in my change at lunchtime I saw a £5 note and the picture of ex Prime Minister Winston Churchill with the Houses of Parliament in the background.
 This view is from a raised up angle 40-50m west of the ‘London Eye’ big wheel so it’s difficult to replicate exactly, but not impossible.
 You get the general idea. 🙂 Checking out banknote locations could become a “thing”.

 Thinking of the UK Pound I then wondered about the many denominations of the Euro banknotes.
 But did you know that all the buildings and bridges appearing on them are actually fictitious?
-The illustrations show generic examples of architectural styles such as baroque and renaissance rather than real bridges from a particular member state, as that could have caused some envy if not every country was included.
-More information at https://www.dezeen.com/2013/06/05/the-bridges-of-europe-robin-stam-copied-from-euro-banknotes/ and Rotterdam’s great idea of actually building them!
+The illustrations show generic examples of architectural styles such as baroque and renaissance.

 So have you tried taking the same type of photos on y0our travels?
 Holding the note up in the air as you capture where you are?

 Have you taken your photo with any other banknote locations?
 Let me know 🙂Reading Time: 3 minutes

 You’ve made it all the way down to the bottom of the page!
 If you’ve liked what you’ve read then please consider buying me a coffee to say thanks 🙂 Just click on the button above!